radevgit/iosynth/README.md

 First device:
-  - tThe device samples data on fixed time interval 10s.
+  - The device samples data on fixed time interval 10s.
   - It defines "uuid" with pattern "devxxxx", where xxxx is increased number for each replica.
   - The device publishes data using topic "device/devxxxx".
-  - The device have 3 sensors.
-The device timestamp, the device uuid and double random variable.
+  - The device have 3 sensor:the device timestamp, the device uuid and double random variable.

 Second device is almost the same, except it samples data with variable interval and sets MAC address instead of UUID.

-The resulting paload looks like this:
+The resulting payload looks like this:

 ```sh
 iosynth/device/AA:16:4C:49:00:1D {"ts":"2017-01-21T14:24:32.134+0200","mac48":"AA:16:4C:49:00:1D","level":"c"}